g-puleo/FYS3150/PROJECT 5/README.md

 		python3 sol_animation.py

 This python script saves the animation of the simulation to a .gif file. <br>
-Some examples are available in the Animations folder in this repository.
+Some examples are available in the Animations folder in this repository.<br>